j5ik2o/nexus-actor-rs/README.md

 - Abstract yet Tangible Concept: While Nexus represents the essential structure and behavior of the system, "actor-rs" grounds it in the concrete implementation of actors in Rust.
 - Multifaceted Meaning: nexus-actor-rs comprehensively expresses the diverse aspects of the Actor Model—computation, communication, structure, and interaction—while also clearly indicating the project's technical foundation.

-nexus-actor-rs integrates the core characteristics of the Actor Model—distribution, interaction, modularity, and resilience—into a single, memorable concept.
+`nexus-actor-rs` integrates the core characteristics of the Actor Model—distribution, interaction, modularity, and resilience—into a single, memorable concept.
 It represents not just the essence of the system's structure and behavior, but also embodies the practical spirit of the Rust community.
 This name serves as a nexus itself, connecting the theoretical underpinnings of the Actor Model with the practical implementation in Rust, all while clearly communicating its purpose and technology stack.

 ---

 ## Installation

-To add nexus-actor-rs to your project, follow these steps:
+To add `nexus-actor-core-rs` to your project, follow these steps:

 1. Open your `Cargo.toml` file.